logicalclocks/hops-docs/docs/developer_guide/hops_developer_guide.rst

           result = get(key);  // Get it from the cache
           hit(finder, result, params);
         } else {
-          aboutToAccessStorage(finder, params); // Throw an exception if reading after the reading phase result = dataAccess.find(inodeId, user); // Fetch the value gotFromDB(key, result); // Put the new value into the cache miss(finder, result, params);
+          aboutToAccessStorage(finder, params); // Throw an exception
+                                 //if reading after the reading phase
+          result = dataAccess.find(inodeId, user); // Fetch the value
+          gotFromDB(key, result); // Put the new value into the cache miss(finder, result, params);